Pawanpreet (Pav) Chatha

 How Sessions Work

-I’m a fully qualified Counsellor and Psychotherapist, and a registered member of the British Association for Counselling and Psychotherapy (BACP).
-I work in line with the BACP Ethical Framework, which places care, respect, and integrity at the heart of therapeutic work.
+I am a fully qualified counsellor and psychotherapist and a registered member of the British Association for Counselling and Psychotherapy (BACP).
+I work in line with the BACP Ethical Framework, placing care, respect, safety, and integrity at the centre of my work.

 635 Western Boulevard, Nottingham, Nottinghamshire, NG8 5GS